 List some key people who have played an instrumental part in your faith journey.

-Choose one to call, text or write a note to him/her expressing your appreciation for the role played in your spiritual journey.
+Choose one, and call, text, or write a note to him/her expressing your appreciation for the role played in your spiritual journey.

 Outreach

 It’s not an issue of distance, but an issue of darkness.